jasondsmith72/ClaudeComputerCommander-Unlocked/README.md

 ## Prerequisites

-You'll need the following prerequisites, but don't worry - our one-command installers will automatically install them if they're missing:
+You'll need the following prerequisites, but don't worry - our installers will automatically install them if they're missing:

 1. **Claude Desktop App** - Download and install from [Anthropic's website](https://claude.ai/downloads)
    - This is the only prerequisite you must install manually